collective-action/tech/CONTRIBUTING.md

 ## Formatting
-When adding an update to the README, use the provided html code below to add a row to the table.
+When adding an update to the README, use the provided html code below to add a action.
 Copy and paste the html snippet under the opening `<div>` tag in the README.

 ```html
 <!-- Example only -->